 Then, back to the jig saw puzzle!
 With some warm anticipation I know that tomorrow will be the same.

-We are learning a lot every day about a range of new things we’ve always wanted to experience including growing bananas, creating a family and sharing the occasional meal, all with help from our neighbours.
-We even received 14 days of meals in a row from all our neighbours just for having a baby!
-The ecovillage is amazing place, that we are probably already starting to take for granted.
-It is definitely worth a walk around or tour.
+We are learning a lot every day about a range of new things we’ve always wanted to experience including growing bananas, creating a family and sharing the occasional meal, all with help from our fantastic neighbours.
+We even received 14 days of dinners in a row from all our neighbours just for having a baby!
+The ecovillage is amazing place, that we are probably already starting to take too much for granted.